firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/throttle_brake_signals.md

 - Sensor suites that mix ADC throttles and SmartDisplay UART stay stable when the loom uses shielded cable tied to controller ground and routed away from phase leads, which also eliminated cruise-control jitter at 120 A phase.[^shielded_looms]
 - Polish-built hall triggers from e-bikestuff ship with a 0.96–4.31 V sweep, zero deadband, and VESC-adjustable endpoints.
   - premium alternatives to Xiaomi/Zero throttles if you can stomach shipping costs.[^5]

+## Pedal Assist Integration

+- Torque-sensing bottom brackets like the eRider T9N only swing 1.5–3.3 V in quick spikes; add ADC filtering or external microcontroller smoothing when blending PAS with throttle on high-power builds so the controller doesn’t misinterpret short bursts.[^pas_calibration]

 [^brake_surge]: Source: knowledge/notes/input_part000_review.md, line 39.